 Prewar Context: Western

-On the evening of June 24, 1950, President Harry Truman picked up the phone at his home in Independence, Missouri where he was vacationing with his family.
+On the evening of June 24, 1950, early on the morning of June 25 in Korea, President Harry Truman picked up the phone at his home in Independence, Missouri where he was vacationing with his family.
 Secretary of State Dean Acheson was on the line with surprising and very troubling news.
 North Korean troops were invading South Korea.
 Standing there in his bathrobe, Truman was stunned.
 He had recently read a CIA report that described North Korea as “a tightly controlled Soviet satellite.”
 If South Korea came under communist control, the president believed other countries in Asia and around the world would too.
 If the United States didn’t respond aggressively, Truman, Acheson and others feared the entire Asian continent might fall under Soviet control.
 Truman told Acheson that he thought he should cut short his vacation and fly back to Washington immediately.

 By the next morning, 89,000 heavily armed North Korean soldiers were streaming south from North Korea.
 The South Korean capital city of Seoul was only thirty-six miles from the border.
 The safety of the city’s one million residents was in jeopardy, and South Korean troops had been caught off guard.
 Many of them were on weekend leave when the invasion began.
 Truman ate a quick lunch, kissed his wife Bess and daughter Margaret good-bye, and hurried back to Washington.